kshulgina/codetta/README.md

 ...

+When running a Codetta analysis, you will have to specify the custom profile HMM database with the `-p` option.

 Now you're ready to predict some genetic codes!

 ## Usage

 Codetta consists of three main programs.
-To infer the genetic code from an alignment summary file, you will use:

-- `codetta_infer`: Infer the genetic code from the alignment summary file.

-To analyze your own nucleotide sequence and generate an alignment summary file, you will use:

 - `codetta_align`: Align profile HMMs to the input nucleotide sequence.
 - `codetta_summary`: Summarize profile HMM alignments into an alignment summary file.
+- `codetta_infer`: Infer the genetic code from the alignment summary file.

 General usage for these programs is